sonejostudios/ScribusPhotoDoc/README.md

 3. Start Scribus (you don't need to create a new project, so cancel the new project dialog).

 4. In Menu "Scripter", "Execute Script", choose Full_PhotoDoc.py.
 This will start the full PhotoDoc Wizard script (see below).
-If used one, you will find it also under "Recent Scripts".
+If used once, you will find it also under "Recent Scripts".